RamSailopal/yotta-prom-graf/README.md

    ./ydbstat.sh

 This will ask you for the port to run the scraper on.
-To avoid the question, set the environmental variable YOTTA_PROM_PORT to the port required i.e.
+To avoid this question, set the environmental variable YOTTA_PROM_PORT to the port required i.e.

     export YOTTA_PROM_PORT="8001"